The Castle School Curriculum

 In Years 10/11, students can choose to study either of 2 different routes offered by the faculty – a GCSE in Computing, or a Level 2 Cambridge National qualification in ICT.
 The latter is equivalent to a GCSE.

-In the Sixth Form, we also offer two Level 3 qualification routes – an A-level in ICT, and a Cambridge Technical qualification in ICT.
+In the Sixth Form, we also offer an A-level in ICT.

 E-safety forms parts of the Lifeskills and assembly programme for all students up to Year 13.
 There are also extra-curricular opportunities for students of all ages, including a Coding Club, ICT clinics and wider experience visits to UWE.